HealthBioscienceIDEAS/microscopy-novice/episodes/image-display.md

 for a value of 150 we get:

 ![](fig/contrast-comparison-150-255.png
-){alt="Histogram coloured by gray colormap with corresponding colorbar.
-Contrast limits 150 and 255." width='70%'}
+){alt="Histogram, colorbar and image corresponding to coins coloured by the gray colormap.
+Contrast limits 150 and 255." width='90%'}

 Now all the colours from black to white are spread over a smaller range of pixel values from 150-255 and everything below 150 is set to black.
 Note that in